Hypertrophic cardiomyopathy: Mitral clip

-Since 2013, mitral clips have been implanted via catheter as a new strategy to correct the motion of the mitral valve in people with severe obstructive HCM.
+Since 2013, mitral clips have been implanted via a catheter as a new strategy to correct the motion of the mitral valve in people with severe obstructive HCM (= oHCM).
 The device fastens together the mitral valve leaflets to improve the heart's blood outflow.
-The mitral clip has not yet established the long-term reliability of septal myectomy or alcohol septal ablation, but HCM specialists are increasingly offering the clip as a less-invasive treatment option.
+The mitral clip has not yet established the same long-term reliability as septal myectomy or alcohol septal ablation, but HCM specialists are increasingly offering the clip as a less-invasive treatment option.

 Implantable pacemaker or defibrillator

-The use of a pacemaker has been advocated in a subset of individuals, in order to cause asynchronous contraction of the left ventricle.
+The use of a pacemaker has been advocated in a subset of individuals, to cause asynchronous contraction of the left ventricle.
 Since the pacemaker activates the interventricular septum before the left ventricular free wall, the gradient across the left ventricular outflow tract may decrease.
 This form of treatment has been shown to provide less relief of symptoms and less of a reduction in the left ventricular outflow tract gradient when compared to surgical myectomy.
 Technological advancements have also led to the development of a dual-chamber pacemaker, which is only turned on when needed (in contrast to a regular pacemaker which provides a constant stimulus).
-Although the dual-chamber pacemaker has shown to decrease ventricular outflow tract obstruction, experimental trials have found only a few individuals with improved symptoms.
+Although the dual-chamber pacemaker has been shown to decrease ventricular outflow tract obstruction, experimental trials have found only a few individuals with improved symptoms.
 Researchers suspect that these reports of improved symptoms are due to a placebo effect.

 The procedure includes an incision on the anterolateral area below the clavicle.
 Two leads are then inserted; one into the right atrium and the other into the right ventricular apex via the subclavian veins.
 Once in place, they are secured and attached to the generator which will remain inside the fascia, anterior to the pectoral muscle.
-Complications of this procedure include infection, electrical lead and generator malfunction which will require replacement.
+Complications of this procedure include infection, electrical lead, and generator malfunction which will require replacement.

 For people with HCM who exhibit one or more of the major risk factors for sudden cardiac death, an implantable cardioverter-defibrillator (ICD) or a combination pacemaker/ICD all-in-one unit may be recommended as an appropriate precaution.
 In 2014, European Society of Cardiology suggested a practical risk score to calculate that risk.

 Cardiac transplantation

 In cases that are unresponsive to all other forms of treatment, cardiac transplantation is one option.
 It is also the only treatment available for end-stage heart failure.
-However, transplantation must occur before the onset of symptoms such as pulmonary vessel hypertension, kidney malfunction, and thromboembolism in order for it to be successful.
 Studies have indicated a seven-year survival rate of 94% in people with HCM after transplantation.